When one chooses an investment in a child’s future, what could be better than Camp Glen Arden?

 The clothing on the packing list is a quantity deemed necessary for one week at camp.
 Laundry is sorted and washed on a weekly basis here at camp, so the quantities on the packing list are sufficient for the entire camp session.

-We wear our "blues" to dinner each night and our "whites" on Sundays.
-The "blues" consist of navy blue shorts and a navy blue shirt with a collar.
-The "whites" should be white shorts and a white shirt with a collar.
+We wear our “blues” to dinner three nights a week and our “whites” on Sundays.
+The “blues” consist of navy blue shorts and a navy blue shirt with a collar.
+The “whites” should be white shorts and a white shirt with a collar.
+Tennis skirts, skorts, and athletic-style shorts are all acceptable.
 We wear our ties under our collars when wearing our uniforms.
-Campers staying for 3 or 4 week sessions generally need 4 pairs of blues and 2 pairs of whites.
-You can find navy and white shirts with collars at most outfitters, including LLBean, and Land's End.
-It is also helpful to look in the children's section of stores like The GAP, Target, and Wal-Mart.
+Campers staying for 3 or 4 week sessions generally need 3 pairs of blues and 1 pair of whites.
+You can find navy and white shirts with collars at most outfitters, including LLBean, and Land’s End.
+It is also helpful to look in the children’s section of stores like The GAP, Target, and Wal-Mart.
+If your child’s school requires white and/or blue polos with a school logo, it is fine to wear those at camp.

-On the first night of camp, each new camper is assigned to either the Red or the Blue Clan.
-She receives a tie made from the plaid of her Clan.
+On the first night of camp, each new camper is assigned to either the Reds or the Blues.
+She receives a red plaid tie or a blue plaid tie.
 The plaid varies from year to year, but the camper keeps her tie for life.
-Many Glen Arden mothers pass on their clan ties to their daughters.
+Many Glen Arden mothers pass on their ties to their daughters.
 The ties are worn with the navy blue uniforms to dinner in the dining hall and with the white uniforms on Sundays.
-The ties are very important to Glen Arden girls and we keep them in special places in our cubbies when we are not wearing them.
+The ties are very important to Glen Arden girls, and we keep them in our cabin cubbies when we are not wearing them.
 In the winter, many girls hang them in their rooms as a reminder of their better selves.

 There is a very special quality to Sundays at Glen Arden.
 We dress in our whites and attend Sunday School in the Green Cathedral.
 The Green Cathedral is one of the most sacred and beautiful spots at camp and provides a quiet place of wonder for the whole camp family to worship.
-Sunday School consists of hymns sung by the Counselor Choir and a homily given by Casey.
-There are Bible readings from the Old Testament and readings that pertain to our spiritual life at camp and in the "real world."
-In the afternoon we have a camp-wide clan event and in the evening we dress in our whites again and go back to the Green Cathedral for a Vespers Service.
+Sunday School consists of hymns sung by the Counselor Choir and a message given by Erin.
+In the afternoon we have a camp-wide Red/Blue event and in the evening we dress in our whites again for a Vespers Service.
 This is a service created by the campers for the campers.
 A different unit of campers is responsible for the service each Sunday.
 In this way, the campers are allowed to put their own hearts and thoughts into the rituals of Sunday services.

 At the request of parents, Catholic campers will be taken to Mass in Hendersonville early on Sunday mornings.
 The campers dress in their whites for Mass and are accompanied by Catholic counselors.
 They will return to camp in time for breakfast and the camp-wide Sunday School.

 Glen Arden has a Progression System that allows girls to challenge themselves and advance through an activity at her own rate.
-We have five levels, beginning with "Clanswoman" and ending with "Tender of the Flame."
-A "Tender of the Flame" must be able to teach the activity in which she has received her "Tender."
+We have five levels of each activity offered at camp.
 After a camper has achieved the same progression level in six different activities, she will receive a badge at Closing Banquet on the last night of camp.

-All campers who want to take riding, take a riding test immediately upon arrival to Glen Arden.
+All campers who want to ride horses take a riding test in the beginning days of camp.
 Based on this test, they will be placed in the appropriate level riding class.
-We have a lower riding ring for beginners and an upper riding ring for the more advanced riders.
+We have two riding rings.
 We also offer trail rides for all riders.
-In addition, campers may participate in the "horsemasters" program which allows them to adopt a horse that they will care for throughout the summer.
-Truly ambitious horse-lovers frequently become "Barn Rats" and wake up early to feed and bring in the horses.
+In addition, campers may participate in the “horsemasters” program which allows them to adopt a horse that they will care for throughout the summer.
+Truly ambitious horse-lovers frequently become “Barn Rats” and wake up early to feed and bring in the horses.
 At the end of the July session, we have a camp-wide Horse Show, where girls of all levels compete for ribbons and awards.
-Campers have the chance to ride, at the very least, three times a week.

 Girls at Glen Arden are given the chance to go on many types of trips off the camp property.
-We backpack in Pisgah, take overnight trail rides to the Biltmore Estate, rock climb in Linville Gorge, and canoe and kayak down the many whitewater rivers in Wetern North Carolina.
-Each trip is limited to the skill levels and numbers that the trip leaders deem appropriate.
+We backpack in Pisgah National Forest, canoe and kayak down the many whitewater rivers in Western North Carolina, and take day hikes in DuPont State Forest.
 Trips are supervised by qualified staff members in that area of expertise.
-Our trip leaders are often girls who have grown up at Glen Arden and are familiar with the area.
-We are proud of our mountaineering, riding, climbing and water activities.
-Girls are given the chance to experience the adventure and beauty of the mountains in a safe and nurturing environment.
-In addition to trips off of camp property, we have many breathtaking camping spots on camp property and almost every camper spends at least one night out under the stars with her cabin-mates.
+Our trip leaders are often young women who have grown up at Glen Arden and are familiar with the area.
+We are proud of our mountaineering, climbing and water activities and the chance it affords campers to experience the adventure and beauty of the mountains in a safe environment.
+In addition to trips off of camp property, we have many camping spots on camp property, and almost every camper spends at least one night out under the stars with her cabin-mates.

 No. The first days of camp are designated for sampling the activities and getting to know the counselors who will be teaching them.
 Activities are chosen after this sampling period.